Deploy at outbreak speed. Scale to thousands. Proven in the field.

 Multi-language, multi-jurisdiction complexity

-A study running across 52 countries requires 52-country regulatory compliance, multiple languages, and the ability to manage data standards across jurisdictions in one platform instance.
-Decentralized clinical trials tools eliminate the need for dedicated in-country infrastructure for each market, but only if the platform is built for global deployment from the start.
+A study running in 52 countries requires 52-country regulatory compliance, multiple languages, and the ability to manage data standards across jurisdictions, all in one platform instance.

 Infectious disease is the only therapeutic area where the pace of the science is dictated by the pathogen, not the sponsor’s development timeline.
-Outbreak response studies need to be live in days.
+Outbreak response studies need to be live quickly.
 Adaptive trial designs need to be modified in real time.
 Global cohorts need to be enrolled across dozens of countries with minimal site infrastructure.
-Standard enterprise EDC platforms with 12-to-16-week deployment cycles and rigid configuration workflows are structurally incompatible with outbreak response research.
+Standard enterprise EDC platforms, with 12-to-16-week deployment cycles and rigid configuration workflows, are structurally incompatible with outbreak response research.

 From outbreak activation to Phase III vaccine trials, Castor is designed for the speed, scale, and compliance that infectious disease research demands.

-Castor’s platform is available in 80+ languages, enabling site-level data entry and patient-facing workflows in the local language across all study countries without per-country software builds or separate regional instances.
-24/7 multilingual patient support is available in 15 to 20 languages, with SMS and WhatsApp reminders to maintain engagement across geographically dispersed and resource-limited cohorts.
-All on a single platform instance.
+Castor’s platform supports 15-20 languages, enabling site-level data entry and patient-facing workflows in the local language across study countries, without per-country software builds or separate regional instances.
+24/7 multilingual patient support is available in 15-20 languages, with SMS and WhatsApp reminders to maintain engagement across geographically dispersed and resource-limited cohorts.
+For trials running in China, Castor also supports native WeChat eCOA, so participants complete assessments in an app they already use every day.

 Castor’s no-code builder allows for real-time protocol amendments without taking the database offline, an essential capability for adaptive Phase II/III infectious disease studies.
 Treatment arms, dosing regimens, and enrollment criteria can be modified mid-study as real-world data accumulates, without requiring a full platform re-validation cycle.
 For outbreak response programs where the pathogen itself can change the protocol, this is a structural requirement that legacy platforms cannot meet.